Processionals - Popular

 During the Ceremony:

-Special wedding ceremony music can be a beautiful addition during the ceremony, and it’s fine to select a special song for those symbolic moments—such as the Unity Candle, Sand Ceremony, Rose Ceremony, Communion, and roses to Mary, etc. Many also enjoy music played during the “empty spaces” of the ceremony (i.e. while someone is walking from their seat to the front, etc.).
+Special wedding ceremony music can be a beautiful addition during the ceremony, and it’s fine to select a special song for those symbolic moments—such as the Unity Candle, Sand Ceremony, Rose Ceremony, Communion, and roses to Mary, etc. VeeRonna can also improvise to fit the mood of the moment.
+Many also enjoy music played during the “empty spaces” of the ceremony (i.e. while someone is walking from their seat to the front, etc.).

 An additional touch of elegance is found when the harp plays lightly throughout the ceremony while the officiate is speaking.
 While it is not recommend playing any specific song during this time, softly improvised music can greatly compliment what is being spoken.
 Since most officiates use microphones, the guests will easily hear what they are saying.
 When the bride and groom commit their vows and rings to each other, the music will stop in order for guests to hear them, as they are often not using microphones.